SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

     Write-Host "winget installed successfully."
 }

-# Install Bitwarden using winget
+# Install Krisp using winget
-Write-Host "Installing Bitwarden..."
+Write-Host "Installing Krisp..."
-winget install Bitwarden.Bitwarden -e
+winget install Krisp.Krisp -e
-Write-Host "Bitwarden installed successfully."
+Write-Host "Krisp installed successfully."

 ```
-> [!NOTE]
-> This script automates the downloading and silent installation of Bitwarden, reducing the manual effort and time needed to search for and run the installer.
+    OPTION 2: Multiple Workstations, REMOTE Deployment

+For remote deployments, I packaged the Krisp installer into an .intunewin file, uploading to `Microsoft Intune` for an available app deploy assignment.

+This allowed for the central management and distribution of Krisp to multiple workstations, providing the flexibility to target specific users or device groups.

 ---

 ### 3️⃣ Training and Support: